-1A ACCELERATED READING AND WRITING FOR ENGLISH AS A
+1A ACCELERATED READING AND WRITING FOR ENGLISH AS A SECOND LANGUAGE 6 UNITS

-SECOND LANGUAGE Prerequisite: Grade of "Pass" in ESL 050 or equivalent or assessment into ESL 1A
+Prerequisite: Grade of "Pass" in ESL 050 or equivalent or assessment into ESL 1A 6 hours lecture

 This course is designed to bring students up to the grammatical, reading and composition level needed for three to two levels below ENGL 120.
 The focus is on reading intermediate-level complex texts, analyzing with critical attitude, and writing paragraph-to-essay length papers with proper format and evidence of intermediate to high intermediate level academic depth and rigor of research.
 Students in this course are generally on an accelerated pathway through the English as a Second Language program.
 Non-degree applicable.